 Frameup: In The Escape of Salmhofer, the Witch, Meta Salmhofer is framed for the murder of Eve Moonlit's children.

-Freudian Excuse: All of the sins have one.
-Some are only hinted at in the PVs (Conchita, Enbizaka); others are discussed briefly (Venomania, Corruption, Princess who brings Sleep).
+Freudian Excuse: Many of the sins have one.
+Some are only hinted at in the PVs (Conchita); others are discussed briefly (Venomania, Princess who brings Sleep).
 Daughter of Evil doesn't hint at a Freudian Excuse, but Servant of Evil does.

 Freudian Trio: The Three Heroes of Lucifenia, with Leonhart Avadonia as the Id, Elluka Clockworker as the Ego and Mariam Futapie as the Superego.